 - 1. To serve as a broad-based advisory group for the President and University administration on matters of diversity, equity, and inclusion in order to create and maintain an inclusive, respectful, and welcoming environment for students, faculty, staff and visitors. - 2.
 To identify best, emerging, and promising practices that can have the greatest positive impact on the campus climate with respect to diversity, equity, and inclusion and in furtherance of the University's mission, vision, and strategic priorities. - 3.
 To facilitate the University's commitment to accountability at all levels by advocating for diversity, equity, and inclusion, championing inclusionary practices and cultural competency, and engaging in comprehensive analysis of diversity-related issues. - 4.
 To build capacity for collegiality and cross-cultural understanding while maintaining the University's high quality learning, living, and working environments.

-All members must be approved of, and ultimately appointed by, the President and will serve for renewable one year appointments.
-Board members should be appointed in such a way as to seek the broadest range of perspectives.
+All members are appointed by the President and will serve for staggered renewable two year appointments.
+Team members should be appointed in such a way as to seek the broadest range of perspectives.